uvarc/rc-learning/content/slides/accord-intro/index.md

 ![](img/ACCORD_Intro_2021102221.png)

-  * When you’re done working in a session\, __always__ click on the “Stop” button to delete it\.
-This will free up more resources for the system
+  * When you’re finished working in a session, __always__ click on the “**Stop**” button to delete it.
+This will free up resources for the system
-  * If you leave your sessions running\, this could slow down the system and cause long wait times for researchers
+  * Failing to delete sessions will slow down the system and create long wait times for researchers

 ---